TheJacksonLaboratory/intro-napari-workshop/napari-workshops/installation.md

 - Windows: [napari-0.6.1-Windows-x86_64.exe](https://github.com/napari/napari/releases/download/v0.6.1/napari-0.6.1-Windows-x86_64.exe)
 - macOS: [napari-0.6.1-macOS-arm64.dmg](https://github.com/napari/napari/releases/download/v0.6.1/napari-0.6.1-macOS-arm64.pkg)

-During the "Plugins" portion of the first session, you can install the `napari-workshop-browser` plugin, which will allow you to follow along with the notebooks used in the second session without needing to write code.
+For the second session, which will use Jupyter notebooks, you can [install the `napari-workshop-browser` plugin](plugins.md#napari-workshop-browser), which will allow you to follow along with the notebooks without needing to write code.
+We will cover installing plugins using the GUI during the first session.
 ```

 ## Installing Python using `conda`